 Higenamine seems to act directly on the heart by making it work harder, so it can pump more blood.
 This can elevate heart rate.
 Here's a video I created which summarizes the science on higenamine:

 Technically hordenine is called a sympathomemetic drug.
-Sympathopathic (sym-path-O-me-met-ik) means it acts on the sympathetic nervous system.
+Sympathomemetic (sym-path-O-me-met-ik) means it mimics how drugs act on the sympathetic nervous system.
 The sympathetic nervous system is the part of your nervous system which tends to speed things up – like metabolism.

 One problem is little research has delved into the effects of hordenine on humans.
 Also, most research (and there's not a lot of that either) has looked at hordenine as part of multi-ingredient supplements.
 This means we don't know how effective of a fat burner hordenine -by itself – is or what it's side effects might be.